MariaJensen/Notes/README.md

 After the event has been emitted and the event object created, the event object will be propagated among the ancestors of `event.target` in a number of phases:

-1. **Capturing phase:** The event object is propagated through the ancestors of `event.target` in descending order, starting with the window object and ending with the parent of `event.target`.
+**1. Capturing phase:** The event object is propagated through the ancestors of `event.target` in descending order, starting with the window object and ending with the parent of `event.target`.

   At each ancestor all event listeners for `event.type` registered on the ancestor with `capture=true` are executed.